On trial for bribery, Samsung boss lets lawyers do the talking

 During a September 2014 meeting with Lee, President Park Geun-hye had asked for Samsung Group to take over as the main sponsor of the Korea Equestrian Federation.
 Park Sang-jin took over as federation head in March 2015.

-But the special prosecution says Lee actively curried Park's favour to cement his control of the family business empire.
+But the special prosecution says Lee actively curried Park's favor to cement his control of the family business empire.

 "We have secured enough evidence proving that defendant Lee Jae-yong made improper requests to the president," said Park Young-soo, the special prosecutor, referring to the Samsung leader by his Korean name.